 Read the latest coronavirus news and advice from Which?

-This story was originally published on 25 March when the Self-employed Income Support Scheme (SEISS) was announced by the Chancellor.
-It has since been updated to reflect the details of the scheme.
-The last update was on 30 November 2020, with details about the third grant opening for applications.
+This story was originally published on 25 March 2020 when the Self-employed Income Support Scheme (SEISS) was announced by the Chancellor.
+It has since been updated multiple times since then to reflect the changing details of the scheme.
+The last update was on 22 February 2021 with information about the latest lockdown roadmap and waived penalties on unpaid self-assessment tax.